9.5/10 on IMDb.

 It was shot right after Emilia Clarke survived severe brain surgery for an aneurysm and was in tremendous pain.
 You can read the remarkable story she penned for The New Yorker here.

 To immerse yourself in the world of ASOIAF as soon as the new episodes are available on HBO in the States, you’ll need a VPN.
 So, we’ve put together this handy guide on how to watch Game of Thrones for you.
-Check it out.
+Check it out also how our VPN can unblock all other streaming services and watch your favorite shows.

 And, as always with this pop culture phenomenon, prepare to expect the unexpected.